Information for Leaders

 Do you need any help setting up the track or taking it down?

-Typically not, but we could always use someone to hold a door open or help us get up or down a flight of stairs.
+Typically not, but we could always use someone to hold a door open or help us get up or down a

 Do we need to provide a list of names or give numbers to each car?